EricZil/DataShadow/README.md

 - [TypeScript](https://www.typescriptlang.org/) - For type safety
 - [Tailwind CSS](https://tailwindcss.com/) - For styling
 - A sprinkle of magic ✨ and a dash of humor 😄

-## 🔮 Future Ideas

-- **Privacy Passport**: A digital document showing all places your data exists online
-- **Breach Time Machine**: See what data of yours was exposed when
-- **Security Score**: Get a personal security rating based on your digital habits
-- **Shadow Cleaner**: Help remove your data from places it shouldn't be

 ## 🤝 Contribute